Local False Discovery Rate Based Methods for Multiple Testing of One-Way Classified Hypotheses: Numerical Studies

 \subsection{Data-Driven Methods}

-The development of our methods are based on One-Way GAMM model where $\pi_1, \pi_{2i}$ and $f_1(x)$ are assumed to be known.
-In practice when these parameters are unknown, one can develop data-driven versions of these methods using various estimation techniques, such as the EM algorithm (\cite{Liu:Sarkar:Zhao:2016}) and other non-parametric method (\cite{Cai:Sun:Wang:2019}).
+The development of our methods are based on One-Way GAMM model where $\pi_1, \pi_{2}$ and $f_1(x)$ are assumed to be known.
+In practice when these parameters are unknown, one can develop data-driven versions of these methods using various estimation techniques, such as the EM algorithm (\cite{Liu:Sarkar:Zhao:2016}) and others (\cite{Cai:Sun:Wang:2019}).
 In this paper, however, we take a Bayesian approach by considering a hierarchical structure for modeling these unknown parameters and deriving a Gibbs sampler to estimate the parameters using the corresponding posterior distributions.
-To make it more clear, we restate the One-Way GAMM (with $\pi_{2i}=\pi_2$ for all $i$) by adding to it this hierarchical structure for the unknown parameters in the following:
+To make it more clear, we restate the One-Way GAMM by adding to it this hierarchical structure for the unknown parameters in the following:

 The following is the Gibbs sampler given by the above hierarchical structure of the model parameters: